Fatigue is the feeling of being tired all the time, even after you have rested. Most of the time fatigue is your bodies way of saying "slow down".

 Cut down on alcohol before bedtime

-- Having a few drinks before bed may help you asleep, but it makes you sleep less deeply.
+- Having a few drinks before bed may help you sleep, but it makes you sleep less deeply.
 Even if you sleep for 8 hours, you’ll still feel tired in the morning.

 - Being dehydrated can make you feel tired.